Achille-Antoine Hermitte

-Achille-Antoine Hermitte (1840–c.
-1870) was a French architect who is known for designing the Hong Kong City Hall and the Palais du Gouverneur, Saigon.
+Achille Antoine Hermitte (24 June 1840–c.
+1870) was a French architect who is known for designing the Hong Kong City Hall and the Palais du Gouverneur, Saigon (Ho Chi Minh City).
 His life is not well-documented and there is uncertainty about the date and place of his death.
-His only surviving building is the small Chapel of the Tomb of St Francis Xavier on Shangchuan Island, southwest of Guangzhou.
+His only surviving building is the small Chapel of the Tomb of St Francis Xavier on St. John's Island (Shangchuan Island), southwest of Canton (Guangzhou).

 Life

-Achille-Antoine Hermitte was born in Paris in 1840.
-There are no records of his parents or childhood.
+Achille Antoine Hermitte was born in Paris on June 24, 1840 to Pierre Antoine Hermitte, typographer, and Marie Elise Grimon.
 He attended the École Royale d'Architecture de Paris, part of the Académie des Beaux-Arts, a school that was not known for developing original architects.

 He graduated in 1860 as a student in the second class.
 There is no record that he received any prizes.
-Early in his career he was apprenticed to Douillard frères(fr)(fr) of Nantes.
+Early in his career he was apprenticed to the brothers Louis-Prudent Douillard and Constant Douillard of Nantes.

-Hermitte was involved in construction of the Roman Catholic Cathedral of the Sacred Heart of Jesus in Guangzhou (Canton), China, but his role is unclear.
+Hermitte was involved in construction of the Roman Catholic Cathedral of the Sacred Heart of Jesus in Canton (Guangzhou), China, but his role is unclear.

 Eudore de Colomban in his biography of Zéphyrin Guillemin, Bishop of Canton, wrote that around 1865 or 1866 a new, 26-year-old architect had arrived, but work on the cathedral was still making little progress.